Sex Offenses

 A Long Record Of Strong Defense

 Attorneys at Nelson Defense Group have won more than 20 Not Guilty verdicts in cases involving sex crimes.
 In addition to our trial success, we have successfully negotiated cases to keep our clients out of prison.
-Some of our successful outcomes include:
+Some of our successful dismissals and amended charges include:

 -